CM10313-Group-19/Personal-Infomatics-Software/README.md

 <details><summary>View breakdown</summary>
 <p>

+  * note: This repository has been initially setup for java as thats the language that would make most sense for this project *

 -----------------------------------
   - **ProjectInformation folder**
     - ProjectRequirements text file that has the initial requirements from the specification and space to add additional requirements.